confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 ------------------

 ksqlDB supports INNER and LEFT joins between a stream and a table.
-An OUTER join is not available because it cannot be defined with sounds semantics.
+An OUTER join is not available because it can't be defined with sound semantics.

 Stream-table joins are always non-windowed joins.
 You can perform table lookups against a table when a new record arrives on the stream.
 Only